Police Shot Breonna Taylor In Her Own Home In March. Why Are We Just Hearing Her Story Now?

-On March 13, 26-year-old Breonna Taylor was shot and killed in her home by Louisville police officers.
-According to a lawsuit filed by her family, Taylor, an EMT who hoped to become a nurse, was shot at least eight times when the police executed a botched "no-knock" search warrant at Taylor's home, allowing them to enter without identifying themselves.
+On 13th March, 26-year-old Breonna Taylor was shot and killed in her home by Louisville police officers.
+According to a lawsuit filed by her family, Taylor, an EMT who hoped to become a nurse, was shot at least eight times when the police executed a botched "no-knock" search warrant.
 But the warrant, which did not include Taylor's name, had been issued for a home nearly 10 miles away from her apartment complex and was for two men who were already in custody, The Washington Post reported.

 Advertisement

-The lawsuit says that when police tried to enter her home in the middle of the night without announcing themselves.
-Taylor’s boyfriend, Kenneth Walker, reportedly fired a gun thinking his home was being broken into, wounding an officer.
+The lawsuit says that when police entered the home in the middle of the night without announcing themselves, Taylor’s boyfriend, Kenneth Walker, thought his home was being broken into.
+He reportedly fired his gun in what he believed was self defence, wounding an officer.
 In response, police allegedly fired more than 20 rounds into the apartment.
-During the police firing, Taylor, who wasn't armed, was shot and killed by the police.
+Amidst the chaos, Taylor, who wasn't armed, was shot and killed by the police.

 Walker, a licensed gun owner, was arrested and is facing charges of first-degree assault and attempted murder of a police officer, according to the Post.
 None of the officers involved have been charged in connection with the shooting at this time.
 The question now remains: why is yet another shooting only gaining attention two months after it happened?
 And why were none of the officers held accountable for a bungled operation?

 Taylor's death is among a recent wave of such stories that have been slow to gain national attention, like the shooting death of Ahmaud Arbery who was killed in February.
 The week Arbery’s death made headlines, Sean Reed was killed by a police officer after a high speed chase.
-At least part of the lack of coverage can be attributed to the relentless news cycle of the coronavirus pandemic — a pandemic that Taylor, in her capacity as an EMT, was fighting on the frontlines when she was killed.
-But the lack of immediate interest in these stories can also be attributed to what is known as the "Missing White Woman Syndrome" in which the media creates a hierarchy bases on race, gender, and class when determining what stories will be covered.
+At least part of the lack of coverage can be attributed to the relentless news cycle of the coronavirus pandemic — a pandemic that Taylor, in her capacity as an EMT, was actively fighting on the frontlines when she was killed.
+But the lack of immediate interest in these stories can also be attributed to what is known as the "Missing White Woman Syndrome" in which the media creates a hierarchy based on race, gender, and class when determining what stories get the most attention.

 Advertisement